 (Statista: Software Usage)

-Xero is the second largest provider of small business accounting software in the world but is more prevalent outside of the US than within the US.
+Xero is the second largest provider of small business accounting software in the world but is more prevalent outside of the US.
+It’s more popular than QuickBooks Online in New Zealand, Australia, and the United Kingdom, among other places.

 Are you interested in learning more about popular accounting solutions?
 Check out our article on the best small business accounting software.